michael-basil/michael-basil.github.io/health.md

 ### Previous

 * Taste is what makes a food appealing
+* Eat what tastes good and is cheap
 * Food is a social ritual
 * A calorie is a calorie
 * Eat often and mindlessly